stashed/docs/docs/guides/latest/workloads/daemonset.md

 Every 3.0s: kubectl get backupsession -n demo                suaas-appscode: Wed Jun 26 16:05:26 2019

-NAME                    BACKUPCONFIGURATION   PHASE        AGE dmn-backup-1561543509   dmn-backup            Running      17s dmn-backup-1561543509   dmn-backup            Succeeded    2m20s
+NAME                    BACKUPCONFIGURATION   PHASE        AGE dmn-backup-1561543509   dmn-backup            Succeeded    2m20s
 ```

 We can see from the above output that the backup session has succeeded.
-Now, we are going to verify that the backed up data has been stored in the backend.
+Now, we are going to verify whether the backed up data has been stored in the backend.

 **Verify Backup:**